 Initial network configuration is carried out at the console using the Network Setup Wizard.
-Once the wizard has been run, load balanced services can be configured using the WebUI; either using the Setup Wizard (for Layer 7 services) or by manually defining the Virtual Services (VIPs) and associated Real Servers (RIPs).
+Once the wizard has been run, load balanced services can be configured using the WebUI - either using the Setup Wizard which can be used to configure layer 7 Virtual Services (VIPs) and the associated Real Servers (RIPs) or by manually configuring the required services.

 By default, the WebUI is accessible on HTTPS port 9443, this can be changed if required.
-For more information please refer to the "Appliance Security" section below.
+For more information, please refer to the "Appliance Security" section below.